Sex differences in education: Differential treatment in parental involvement

-Child development in educational areas can also be influenced by the treatment a child receives from his/her parents.
+Child development in educational areas can also be influenced by the treatment children receive from their parents.
 In a study by Rebecca Carter, of which private and public school 8th graders were looked at using the National Education Longitudinal Study (NELS), a study which provides many details regarding parental involvement in their child's educational attainment.
-The data found that females engaged in school discussion with their parents more frequently than male counterparts, however when controlling for test scores, grades, and educational aspirations there was a reduction in magnitude of the gender effect of school discussions, but still maintaining its significance.
-Its also been found that parents are more involved with school on behalf of their sons, but involvement was not known to be purely academic, or for behavioral/non-academic reasons.
-There was also no difference found in time limits placed on watching television between males/females after school.
+The data found that females engaged in school discussion with their parents more frequently than male counterparts, however when controlling for test scores, grades, and educational aspirations, there was a reduction in magnitude of the gender effect of school discussions, but still maintaining its significance.
+Its also been found that parents are more involved with school on behalf of their sons, but involvement was not known to be purely academic or for behavioral or otherwise non-academic reasons.
+There was also no difference found in time limits placed on watching television between males and females after school.
 However, it was noted that females were more likely than males to have less time spent socializing with friends based on parental involvement, reflecting the concept that parents put forth greater efforts to protect their daughters.
 Data has also shown that parental attendance at school events is greater for daughters than for sons, and when controlling for academic factors it has been found that over half of the gender differences that had been found were explained by academic factors, meaning that parental involvement in these events were influenced by daughter's academic performance.

 Gender discrimination in education also exist from household discrimination.
 Parents may spend differently based on gender of their children which is an unequal treatment.
 Shaleen Khanal studied the expenditure people spent on girls and boys in Nepal.
-Based on his research, he found that parents spend in education expenditure, compared to boys, is 20% less on girls which is very unequal.
+Based on his research, he found that parents spend in education expenditure, compared to boys, is 20% less on girls.
 The expenditure difference including spending unequally on students' fee, textbooks, school supplies like school bags, uniforms and other education expenditure.
 And this kind of discrimination is rising in Nepal.
-Also, parents in Nepal are more willing to spend more money in order to let boys to go to private school for the better education.
+Also, parents in Nepal are more willing to spend more money in order to let boys to go to private school.
 This phenomenon is more pronounced in Nepal' s rural area, but it happened in urban areas as well.